miltschek/TrackerPublic/README.md

 Changes
 -------
+- Integration with Slack has been added.
+- Total ascent and descent have been removed from the summary.
+- Confirmation dialogs are nicer now.
+- Individual files can be deleted.
+- Files are sorted from the newest one to the oldest one.
-The file transfer protocol got changed, so you need to update both: the app and the TcpServer in order to get it working.
+- The file transfer protocol got changed, so you need to update both: the app and the TcpServer in order to get it working.
 The reason is a broken socket implementation on the WearOS.
 More here: [Weird TCP Sockets on WearOS](https://krzsztf.wordpress.com/2020/08/30/weird-tcp-sockets-on-wearos/)

 Known issues
 ------------